underscoreio/underscoreio/src/html/_posts/2015-12-21-scalax-slick-workshop.md

 author: "Dave Gurnell"
 ---

 My workshop at Scala Exchange was entitled "Essential Slick: Hands-On with Slick 3".
 In my experience, Slick is routinely difficult for new Scala developers to pick up.
-This workshop provides a light introduction to the main concepts in the library, with more in-depth information available in [Richard and Jonathan's book][book].
-You can find a video of the talk and links to the content after the break:
+This workshop provides a broad, brief introduction to the main concepts in the library, with more in-depth information available in [Richard and Jonathan's book][book].
+You can find a video of the talk and links to the code samples after the break:

 <!-- break -->